 Welsh Government regulations require Admission Authorities to limit infant class sizes to no more than 30 pupils and also to ensure where possible that junior class sizes do not exceed 30 pupils.
 There are, however, exceptions to these regulations (called 'excepted pupils') which may allow the 30 pupils per class limit to be exceeded.
 These pupils are as specifically outlined in the statutory School Admissions Code.
-Excepted pupils will remain so, once admitted, for the remainder of their time in an infant class or until class numbers fall back and they can be organised to comply with the infant class size limit.
-Classes must be organised so as to comply with the limit wherever possible
+Excepted pupils will remain so, once admitted, for the remainder of their time in an infant class or until class numbers fall back and they can be organised to comply with the limit wherever possible